 While it might seem unromantic, drafting a prenuptial agreement can be one of the most thoughtful and helpful exercises an engaged couple can complete before their wedding.
 A pre-marital contract allows intended spouses to plan for their future and can help lessen the conflict between them in the event of a divorce.

 Prenups define the rules that will govern a couple’s income, debts, assets, and property if they divorce.
-Without this type of marital contract, spouses in Palm Beach County could walk away from a future divorce unsatisfied with the outcome.
+Without this type of contract, spouses in Palm Beach County could walk away from a future divorce unsatisfied with the outcome.
 If you want to discuss ways to protect yourself against an unfair divorce early on in your relationship, a West Palm Beach prenuptial agreements lawyer could help.

 Requirements for a Prenuptial Contract in Palm Beach County